 Out and About with the Cripple Triple Threat

-I recently had the opportunity to become a member of a wheelchair gang, The Cripple Triple Threat.
-It’s the only one I know of in Portland.
-Actually, it may be the only one in Oregon for that matter.
-Dave, Josiah, and I are the Cripple Triple Threat, three friends who forged our friendship last summer through the adventures of wheelchair hiking.
-We try not to hog the whole trail, but as we push we joke about life in a wheelchair, and how dangerous and intimidating we must be as others pass us.
-More often than not, our joking settles on the idea that most people probably think we just escaped from the hospital and are on the run.
-I’m sure we’re a sight to see.
+I recently joined a wheelchair gang called The Cripple Triple Threat.
+It’s the only one I know of in Portland—maybe even in all of Oregon.
+Dave, Josiah, and I formed the group last summer while wheelchair hiking.
+That’s how our friendship began.
+We try not to take up the whole trail.
+As we roll along, we joke about life in a wheelchair and how intimidating we must look.
+Most of the time, we laugh about people thinking we escaped from a hospital and are on the run.
+I’m sure we’re quite a sight.

 But for many people, especially those with disabilities, hitting the trails for exercise or any reason, is difficult.
 In Oregon, according to a state-wide survey a whopping 32% of individuals who reported having a disability in 2015 had not exercised for 30 minutes in the last 30 days, as compared to only 12% of those who reported not having a disability.
 This is because it’s more difficult for people with disabilities than without to get exercise!